 This award is named in honor of the late Alfred S. Reid, a former English professor at Furman.
-The award is given by the Furman Chapter of Omicron Delta Kappa to a first-year, sophomore, junior, and senior student in the top 35% of their class who has demonstrated the most outstanding qualities of leadership in campus or community service, social or religious activities, campus government, or creative and performing arts.
+The award is given by the Furman Circle of Omicron Delta Kappa to a first-year, sophomore, junior, and senior student in the top 35% of their class who has demonstrated the most outstanding qualities of leadership in service to campus or community or creative and performing arts.

 The Algernon Sydney Sullivan Foundation facilitates annual awards on 61 college and university campuses in the American South.
 Sullivan Awards have been given to students since 1890, recognizing individuals whose “nobility of character” and service to others sets them apart as examples to all.